George Ridding: Life

 George Ridding was born at Winchester College, of which his father, the Rev. Charles Ridding, vicar of Andover, was a fellow.

 He was educated at Winchester College and at Balliol College, Oxford.
-He became a fellow of Exeter College and was a tutor from 1853 to 1863.
+He became a fellow of Exeter College, Oxford and was a tutor from 1853 to 1863.
 In 1853 he married Mary Louisa Moberly, who died within a year of her marriage.
-Ordained Priest by Bishop of Oxford 20 September 1856 in St John Baptist Church, Oxford.
+Ordained Priest by the Bishop of Oxford 20 September 1856 in St John the Baptist Church, Oxford.
 He was appointed second master of Winchester College in 1863, and on the retirement of his father-in-law, George Moberly, he succeeded to the headmastership.
 The gate between College Meads and Lavender Meads bears his name.

-During the tenure of this office (1867–1884) he carried out successfully a series of radical reforms in the organization of the school, resulting in a great increase both in its reputation and numbers.
-In 1884 he became the first Bishop of Southwell, and brought his powers of organization and conspicuous tact and moderation to bear on the management of the new diocese.
+During the tenure of this office (1867–1884) he carried out successfully a series of radical reforms in the organisation of the school, resulting in a great increase both in its reputation and numbers.
+In 1884, he became the first Bishop of Southwell, and brought his powers of organisation and conspicuous tact and moderation to bear on the management of the new diocese.
 There is a bronze statue of him in Southwell Minster by F. W. Pomeroy.

 He took an active share in its educational and social work, and was materially assisted in these respects by his second wife, Lady Laura Palmer, daughter of the 1st Earl of Selborne.
 He resigned his see a short time before his death.
+His brothers Charles Ridding and William Ridding were also clergy, while another brother Arthur Ridding was a librarian; all three brothers had played first-class cricket.